nikushi/minipack/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+**v0.3.0**

+`v0.3.0` is the current active development branch.
+Please send pull requests to v0.3.0 if you want any features.
+It will be merged when v0.3.0 is released.

+**v0.2.x-trunk**

+v0.2.x-trunk is made from the latest released version v0.2.4.
+I will not intend to actively maintain v0.2.x anymore, except security fixes or bug fixes.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/nikushi/webpack_manifest.